Due to the nature of the application, DarkHorse is not optimized for mobile devices. Please view it on a desktop or tablet for the best experience.

 Bug Bounty

-(The most effective means of identifying security vulnerabilities at scale)
+Bug bounties are the most effective means of identifying vulnerabilites at scale.

 FAQs